 Livestock should always be kept out of your plantation.
-They can destroy months of work and years of growth in a very short period of time.
-Livestock should be kept out of your trees to prevent destructive grazing.
-If tree and shrub seedlings are planted in a field that will be seasonally grazed then you should install either a permanent fence or a hot-wire to prevent livestock from grazing and among the seedlings.
+They can destroy months of work and years of growth in a very short period due to destructive grazing.
+If tree and shrub seedlings are planted in a field that will be seasonally grazed, you should install either a permanent fence or a hot-wire to prevent livestock from grazing among the seedlings.

 Predators like deer, rabbits, and mice can also destroy your plantation.
 Mice will girdle a tree seedling close to the ground during the winter months, while deer and rabbits will browse on the buds and main stem.
 The best way to prevent animal damage is to keep this area clean and free from competing vegetation.
-Disc, roto-till, or shred vegetation in late autumn to remove or reduce potential cover and habitat for deer, rabbits, and mice.
+Disc, rototill, or shred vegetation in late autumn to remove or reduce potential cover and habitat for deer, rabbits, and mice.

 Remember maintenance is an ongoing process.
 The benefits you hope to someday enjoy from your plantation cannot be accomplished with a single treatment.
 Tree planting by its very nature is a long-term commitment.
-Most tree species will easily live sixty to eighty years in a windbreak or shelterbelt planting.
-Some will live well over one hundred years.
+Most tree species will easily live 60-80 years in a windbreak or shelterbelt planting.
+Some will live well over 100 years.